Contact Us (310) 553-1222

 It is also helpful to consider an early resolution sometimes.
 Sometimes, it is always best to settle out of court.
 This way, you do not have to deal with the costs associated with employment lawsuits.

 As an employer, you should also consider investing in Employment Practices Liability Insurance (EPLI).
-It covers a business against claims by employees that their legal rights as employees of the company have been violated.
+This is because it covers a business against claims by employees that their legal rights as employees of the company have been violated.
 While there are premiums and deductibles to consider, EPLI can provide valuable financial protection against the cost of lawsuits.

 Importantly, you should choose the right legal representation.
 Selecting an employment attorney or law firm with experience in employment law and a track record of resolving cases efficiently can make a significant difference.
 Experienced employment attorneys who understand your business and can offer strategic advice tailored to your specific situation can help manage costs effectively.